 Intended outcome Success criteria Raise Pupil Premium attendance and punctuality - decrease persistent absence.
-Attendance of identified disadvantaged pupils increases and the gap between disadvantaged and non-disadvantaged narrows.
+Sustained attendance of identified disadvantaged pupils increases and the gap between disadvantaged and non-disadvantaged narrows.
+Sustained high attendance by 2024/25 demonstrated by:

+the overall unauthorised absence rate for all pupils being no more than 97%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced so these groups are inline. the percentage of all pupils who are persistently absent being below X% and the figure among disadvantaged pupils being no more than 20% lower than their peers.
 Pupils make at least expected progress in reading, writing with a focus on maths.
 Gap will close in progress made between disadvantaged and non-disadvantaged pupils.
+KS2 reading outcomes 2024/25 show that more than 68% of disadvantaged pupils met the expected standard.
+KS2 writing outcomes 2024/25 show that more than 33% of disadvantaged pupils met the expected standard.
+KS2 Maths outcomes 2024/25 show that more than 53% of disadvantaged pupils met the expected standard.
 To improve the profile of Reading inside and outside of school.
 A whole school focus on engagement and reading for pleasure inside and outside of school will help support our disadvantaged children.
 Pupils access a wide range of enrichment experiences both inside and out of school.
 Disadvantaged children will be encouraged to try new before and after school clubs.
 Any disadvantaged child unable to pay for trips/clubs will be supported.
-To help parents to support their child effectively, particularly in cases of low confidence on the part of parents.
-To help parents to support their child effectively, particularly in cases of low confidence on the part of parents.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+To help parents to support their child effectively, particularly in cases of low Sustained high levels of well being by 2024/25 demonstrated by: qualitative data from pupil voice, parent surveys and teacher observations significant increase in participation in enrichment activities, particularly among disadvantaged pupils. confidence on the part of parents.
+Support to be made available to those parents that need it either as pastoral or academic support.